 FratiniVergano has an integrated Competition and EU Law team with a unique blend of expertise and knowledge of EU Competition and Regulatory law and policy that enables it to assist clients with effective legal solutions in multifaceted sectors.

-We advise on Competition law (antitrust, merger control, State aid), with a pragmatic focus on the legal and reputational risks associated with meeting compliance requirements, on the institutional aspects of EU law (powers and competences of the EU and rights of individuals vis-à-vis the institutions), as well as on the fundamental principles of the Internal Market (free movement of goods, services, capital and workers, freedom of establishment).
+We advise on Competition law (antitrust, merger control, State aid), with a pragmatic focus on the legal and reputational risks associated with meeting compliance requirements, on the institutional aspects of EU law (powers and competences of the EU and rights of individuals vis-à-vis the institutions), as well as on the fundamental principles of the Single Market (free movement of goods, services, capital and workers, freedom of establishment).

 We regularly assist companies, industry associations and individuals on issues related to the implementation of EU law in Member States with a view to taking full benefit from the Internal Market and to enforcing the general principles of non discrimination and transparency, as well as the other specific principles and EU fundamental rights forming the EU acquis against domestic and foreign administrations.